 What if my child has to have the injected flu vaccine?

 Some children can't have the nasal spray flu vaccine and are offered the injected flu vaccine instead.

-Children having the injected vaccine may get a sore arm at the injection site, a mild fever and aching muscles for a day or two after the vaccination.
+Children having the injected vaccine may get a sore arm at the injection site, a mild fever and aching muscles for a day or 2 after the vaccination.